MilkaZek/Compound_Interest_Calculator/README.md

 Outputs:
 - Compound Interest: how much interest has been accumulated (does not including the principal) Total Amount: the total amount of money; includes the principal and the compound interest earned

+Developed by Milka Zekarias for CMSI 2021 using CodeSandbox and can be found here (hosted on GitHub): https://milkazek.github.io/Compound_Interest_Calculator/